stefanobartoletti/bricks-docs/docs/theme/bootstrap/README.md

 By default the full Bootstrap is included, this should be the optimal option for most projects.

-If you need to fine tune which components to include to reduce the size of the final bundle, you should comment the follwing line
+If you need to fine tune which components to include to reduce the size of the final bundle, you should comment the following line

 ```js
 import 'bootstrap';
 ```

-and uncomment only the component thet you need to import, i.e.
+and uncomment only the component that you need to import, i.e.

 ```js
 import Alert from 'bootstrap/js/dist/alert';